 We are committed to providing a high-quality legal service to all our clients.
-If something goes wrong, we need you to tell us about it.
-This will help us to improve our standards.
+If something goes wrong, we need you to tell us about it so that we can address the issue with you.
+This will also help us to monitor and improve our standards.

 Our complaints procedure

-If you have a complaint, please contact the head of the relevant department, whose name will be on your initial Client Care letter, with the details.
-If your complaint concerns the head of department he or she will pass it to another partner in the firm to consider.
+If you have a complaint which you feel has not been dealt with satisfactorily by the member of staff concerned, please contact the relevant Head of Department, whose name and contact details will be contained in your initial Client Care letter.
+If your complaint concerns the Head of Department, he or she will pass it to another partner in the firm to consider.

-2. The person handing your complaint will then investigate it.
+2. Responsibility for handling your complaint will be assigned to a member of the firm best placed to carry out the investigation.
+Normally this will be the Head of Department for the member of staff concerned.
+The person handling your complaint will then investigate it.
 This will normally involve speaking to the member of staff who acted for you and reviewing your matter file with them.
+We may need to ask you for further information about your complaint.

 4. In the event that the person handling your complaint has held a telephone discussion or meeting with you, he/she will write to you to confirm what took place and any solutions he/she has agreed with you within 5 working days of the discussion or meeting.